Rules

 Configuration package 2 - Rule Headers, Rule Line

-Create new configuration package containing table:
+Create a new configuration package containing these tables:

 - PIMX Rule Header (70113754) // NOTE: in selection table the table is called PIMX Rule